Trevor-143/nextJS-movieApp/README.md

-## Next JS one
+## Next JS Movie app
-A next JS movie application.
+With this movie application am running how to work with NextJS's image tag for a upcoming wallpaper project.